 |PCR-grade Water||fill up to 20 μl||fill up to 50 μl|

 Optimization of MgSO4 concentration:

-A final Mg2+ concentration of 6.0 mM is optimal for most primer-template combinations.
+A final Mg2+ concentration of 6.0 mM (as already contained in the reaction buffer) is optimal for most primer-template combinations.
 However, if an individual Mg2+ optimization is essential add 25 mM MgSO4 stock solution as shown in the table below.

 |final MgSO4 conc.||20 μl final assay volume||50 μl final assay volume|

 |6 mM||- μl||- μl|

 If amplification in no-template controls occurs the following points should be reviewed.